SurniaUlula/wpsso-um/readme.txt

 	* None.
 * **Improvements**
 	* Added a method to handle the possible creation of an $updates class object and/or the addition of plugin update response data.
+	* Added a three minute throttling feature when manually forcing a plugin update cache refresh.
 	* Optimized the plugin installed version checks to re-use existing plugin data instead of calling a function.
 * **Bugfixes**
 	* None.